openlilylib-documentation/main-site/books/main/docs/getstarted/property-configurations.md

 }
 ```

-will create an arrow with the current default values and the values from the
-`watch` configuration.
+In this case additional properties may be specified along with the property configuration.

+!!! note

+    It is not possible to mix the two invocations and pass both the name as symbol *and* the `\with {}` block to the function.

 ### Property Precedence